Bright hats lighten up grey weather at Royal Ascot start

+JOHANNESBURG, May 22 South African broadcaster Naspers is in talks with MTN Group to supply pay-TV content to the mobile operator's subscribers, Naspers said on Monday.

-ASCOT Royal Ascot kicked off in damp weather on Tuesday, but there were plenty of colorful dresses and hats to lighten up the grey skies at Britain's famed horse racing event.
+ASCOT, England, June 14 Royal Ascot kicked off in damp weather on Tuesday, but there were plenty of colourful dresses and hats to lighten up the grey skies at Britain's famed horse racing event.

 Racegoers dressed in an array of frocks, including some Union Jack or EU-themed in reference to the upcoming June 23 referendum when the UK will vote whether to remain in the bloc, as well as hats adorned with feathers and floral decorations.